The Essential Guide To Nutrition For Fitness Training

 • Helps you maintain good overall health.

-As you work with a nutrition professional, you’ll assess the types and amounts of foods you eat, the calories you consume, and how your current eating habits affect your health and sports performance.
+When you work with a nutrition professional, you will assess the foods you eat, the calories you consume, and how your eating habits affect your health and sports performance.

 What Are The Essential Nutrients That You Need For Fitness Training?